What to see in Bangkok

 Muay Thai

-Fight fans will get a kick out of Thailand's national sport Muay Thai.
-The matches can be best watched at the Rajadamnern…
+Fight fans will get a kick out of Thailand's national sport, Muay Thai.
+The matches are best watched at the Rajadamnern stadium, though visitors should be warned that the prices for foreigners or farang…

 Royal Barges National Museum